LoggingNewMemory/Project-Raco/README.md

 **Universal Android Performance & Optimization Module**

+# NOTICE
+Due to cracking (Version 3.0, 4.0, 5.0, 6.0) got cracked before Public Release, Now Project Raco is no longer available to the public for free (Meaning it become paid module).
+However, version 5.0 - 1.0 will remain free

 ## 📱 Compatibility
 Project Raco is designed to support a wide range of chipsets, including but not limited to:
 * **Snapdragon**